dmulholl/fleetsim/readme.md

   be run on three separate machines &mdash; you'd just need to specify the IP addresses on the command line.
 (I haven't actually tested this though!)

-Each binary is intended to be run in its own command line window as they print their output to stdout.
+Each binary is intended to be run in its own terminal window as they print their output to stdout.

 You can shut down a binary by hitting `Ctrl-C`.
 In general the binaries can be started and stopped in any order.
 (Do note that the client currently sends a single subscription request so if the client